helioswan/TodoVueJS/README.md

 ### Building for Production

-To build the project for production, run the command npm run build.
+To build the project for production, run the command `npm run build`.
 This will create a minified version of the code in the dist directory, ready for deployment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>